elm/elm-lang.org/src/guide/chapters/reactivity.md

 more like English when using the backtick syntax.

-Okay, now that we know that [`andThen`][andThen] is a normal function that takes two arguments, let’s see the type.
+Okay, now that we know that [`andThen`][andThen] is a normal function that takes two arguments, let&rsquo;s see the type.

 [andThen]: http://package.elm-lang.org/packages/elm-lang/core/latest/Task#andThen